Inclement Weather Updates

 How do I receive tutoring support for online courses?

-NPC tutors are available from 8:00a.m. to 4:30p.m., Monday through Friday through Zoom.com.
+NPC tutoring staff are available 8:00 a.m. to 4:30p.m., Monday through Friday, through Zoom and in-person on the NPC campus.
 To schedule an appointment, email lwalker@np.edu at least one hour in advance.
 Please include your email and phone number, and you will be contacted with further instructions.

 Online 24/7 tutoring is available through Tutor.com and can be found under the NPC Resources tab in D2L.
 You have an eight hour limit for the semester, but you can request additional hours by emailing lwalker@np.edu.